COP4331-Proj/Retaking-Olympos/artifacts/architecture.md

 See Code Complete, Chapter 3 and https://c4model.com/

-We need the GladiatorCharacter class to manage each gladiator.
+We need the Gladiator class to manage each gladiator.
 This class contains the gladiators' health, stamina, class, etc...
-A ton of variables from the GladiatorCharacter class will be used in the DamageControl class to calculate how much damage the gladiator will deal/will be dealt.
+The Gladiator class will have the types of gladiators (the gladiator's class) as the its subclasses A ton of variables from the GladiatorCharacter class will be used in the DamageControl class to calculate how much damage the gladiator will deal/will be dealt.
 The movement class is needed to control the movement of the characters.
 The amount of sprint energy a character has will be determined by its stamina.
 The PauseControl class is simply there to pause the game.
+The DifficultyControl class will use the Options Menu to control the difficulty of the game.
-OptionsMenu will manage everything in the options menu.
+The PlayerStaus class will check the player's health and stamina The PlayerControl class will control the player's movement OptionsMenu will manage everything in the options menu.
 This includes but is not limited to: adjusting the difficulty, resolution, and volume of the game.
 ManagementStats will keep track of everything during the management phase.
 The includes but is not limited to: currency and skillpoints.
 The skill class will manage the gladiators' abilities.